 The importance of digital marketing in the beauty industry

-1.Brands collaborations with influencers
+1.Brand collaborations with influencers

 2. Content Curation

-Since social networks are becoming big sources of daily life inspiration, users are getting more and more involved into tracking different platforms.
-Therefore, curated social content for a beauty brand is a necessity that helps to be more engaged with its consumers.
+Since social networks are becoming big sources of daily life inspiration, users are getting more and more involved in tracking different platforms.
+Therefore, curated social content for a beauty brand is a necessity that helps it to be more engaged with its consumers.
 Nevertheless, companies are inviting users to upload their product photos, express their opinions and tag brands using a specific hashtag via Instagram, which indicates that the use of UGC is still a beauty brands’ common practice.
 Moreover, some big companies are also inviting consumers to use their phones in store and scan codes to read product descriptions and to see other people reviews online.

 3. Personalisation through technology

 2018 is also going to be the year of personalisation through technology, in terms of product and experience.
 Many brands have been partnering with tech startups in order to launch beauty applications, in-store technologies and Shopper tracking technologies aimed at increasing customer engagement.
 This offers a customized beauty experience, while collecting behavioral data.
 In particular, the in-store experience for beauty retailers is crucial in helping consumers discover new cosmetics and drive sales.

 Use of biometrics and big data allows brands to personalize products according to consumers skin types and their personal needs and afterwards provides individualized recommendations to product users.

 As already stated, product trying experience is very important in the beauty products industry.
 For example, some brands like L’Oreal or Sephora have used augmented reality to try to imitate the use of makeup or have developed virtual reality makeup tutorial experiences.
 The brand Smashbox uses the eye tracking technique to test consumers’ make-up appreciation.
 Ultimately, the use of these technologies is beginning to positively improve conversions.